biomed-AI/PredPSI-SVR/README.md

 ```
 Result file is `example/outdir/OUTPUT.dpsi`

+### Attention:
+The `PredPSI-SVR` will filter the VCF file at first to remove variants in intergenic regions or distant to splice sites (more than 200 bp ).
+Threrefore sometimes you will find that there are fewer variants in `OUTPUT.psi` than your input VCF file.

 ## References

 `PredPSI-SVR/tools/ese3/ese3_mod.py` is modified based a script in [SilVA](http://compbio.cs.toronto.edu/silva/) package (Paper: https://www.ncbi.nlm.nih.gov/pubmed/23736532, GitHub: https://github.com/buske/silva)